Chat

 AsNoriu

-AsNoriuanswered grow question 7 months ago
+AsNoriuanswered grow question a year ago

 Its more nute burn or/and ph issue, those rusty sots or calcium lack or sign of wrong ph.
 Plus you heavily overfed with Nitrogen, slow down on food a bit.
 Damaged leaves never recover, your target ir prevention in emergencies, not esthetics.